 115.87 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion Agency Executive Directive 72 Sexual Abuse and Sexual Harassment in Confinement (PREA) policy outlines that the DOC shall collect accurate, uniform data from incident-based documents such as reports, investigation files and sexual abuse incident reviews for every allegation of sexual abuse within facilities, including facilities with which it contracts for the confinement of offenders, using a standardized instrument and set of definitions.
 The extracted data, at minimum, shall include the information to answer all questions from the most recent version of the Department of Justice Survey of Sexual Victimization.
-This data shall be aggregated annually, reported to the Department of Justice as requested and, with personal identifiers removed, posted publicly to the DOC's website annually (a)(b)(c)(c)(e)(f).
-A review of the agency website reveal that the Wisconsin Department of Corrections collects and aggregates incident-based sexual abuse data.
+This data shall be aggregated annually, reported to the Department of Justice as requested and, with personal identifiers removed, posted publicly to the DOC's website annually (a)(b)(c)(d)(e)(f).
+A review of the agency website (https://doc.wi.gov/Pages/AboutDOC/PrisonRapeEliminationAct.aspx) reveal that the the Wisconsin Department of Corrections collects and aggregates incident-based sexual abuse data.
 After analyzing such data, DOC posts an annual compilation of findings and corrective actions on its website.
-The agency currently post 2010, 2011, 2012, 2013, 2014, and 2015 on its website.
-An interview with the agency's PREA Coordinator revealed that the agency does a layer approach.
-The agency collects the data, incident reviews and compile after that year.
-We identify problem areas and it is reflected in that report.
+The agency currently has 2010, 2011, 2012, 2013, 2014, and 2015 on its website (a).
+The agency does not contact for the confinement of its inmates.
+Therefore, there is no incident based and aggregated data to review for provision (e).
+The agency would provide the Department of Justice (DOJ) all data upon request (f).
+An interview with the agency's PREA Coordinator, the agency reported that they have a layered approach.
+The agency collect data from the facilities, aggregate that data, respond, compile years, identify problems areas and things that can be corrected and this information is reflected in their annual report.
+If requested, they would provide the DOJ with all data from their annual report.
+The agency stated that they do not place suspect and victim information in their annual reports.
+All personal identifying information is removed prior to placing on the website.
+The facility reported that they had no sexual abuse investigations during the last 12 months.
 Based on the evidence, the facility has demonstrated compliance with this standard.